RouTEE-SGX/rouTEE/README.md

 # rouTEE

-See the most preceding branch, `alpha` .
+See the most preceding branch, `beta` .